'Canadians Are Livid' About Trump And Are Hitting Back By Boycotting U.S. Goods

 Things began to go downhill in late May, when the U.S. imposed tariffs of 25 percent on Canadian steel and 10 percent on aluminum.
 Trudeau angrily rejected the U.S. rationale for the tariffs — that dependence on other countries' aluminum and steel posed a national security threat — as "insulting and unacceptable."

 Trump then lashed out at Trudeau for holding a press conference critical of U.S. trade policies at the G-7.
 He warned that Trudeau's criticism "[is] going to cost a lot of money for the people of Canada."
-Trump's trade advisor Peter Navarro piled on, saying Trudeau had earned a "special place in hell."
+Trump's trade adviser, Peter Navarro, piled on, saying Trudeau had earned a "special place in hell."
 Navarro later apologized.
 But Canadians were outraged.

 Now, from British Columbia to Newfoundland, they are protesting the Trump administration with their pocketbooks.
 The U.S. and Canada trade roughly $2 billion worth of goods and services every day.
 Chamberlain, a lawyer and father of four, is part of a fast-growing social media movement to buy only Canadian goods.
 Hashtags include #BuyCanadian, #BoycottUSA and #TrumpFree.